BYUCS235/Maze-Lab/README.md

 You can also import individual values as strings instead of ints.
 Then have a condition that compares the string you imported to "1" and "0".

-* I’m failing on file2.txt/Invalid5.txt, but I have a condition checking whether the values are 1’s or 0’s.
+12. I’m failing on file2.txt/Invalid5.txt, but I have a condition checking whether the values are 1’s or 0’s.
 Why would it be failing?

 If your test case for whether all the values are 0's or 1's is failing (tested in file2.txt with Invalid5.txt), make sure your condition is NOT "if (value != 1 || value != 0).
 This is incorrect logic.
 The compiler will read this as (when value = 1): "1 != 0" and return false when you don't want it to.
 A && might help instead.

-* How the h*ck do I test whether a maze is too big or small?
+13. How do I test whether a maze is too big or small?

 If you're struggling to test whether a maze is too small/big, understanding file's eof() feature might help: https://www.cplusplus.com/reference/ios/ios/eof/